passlab/llvm-openmp/README_REX_KMPAPI.md

 and what macros will be enabled (check [runtime/src/kmp_config.h.cmake](runtime/src/kmp_config.h.cmake) file).

 ## Build the Library and Installation
-  1. clone the repo and checkout the branch you need (only need to do once, mostly)
+  1. clone the github repo and checkout the branch you need in your local repo (only need to do once, mostly)

            git clone https://github.com/passlab/llvm-openmp
            cd llvm-openmp
            git remote update
            git checkout -t origin/rex_kmpapi  # check out rex_kmpapi branch that tracks the same remote branch from origin

+  1. Keep your local repo updated from the github repo: in the llvm-openmp folder (need to do if you want to get the latest changes)

+	   git pull

+  1. Commit your local changes to your local repo, i.e. save your changes permanatly in the local repo:

+           git add <changed files>
+	   git commit -m "<Summary of changes>"

   1. `cmake` to create the makefile with the LIBOMP_* setting you want and `make` to build the library and the header files

            mkdir build